-So for example, a pH of 3 means there is 1 in 10^3 (or 1000) chances you'll see a free H+ ions in your solution.
-A pH of 4 means there is 1 in 10^4 (10,000) chances you'll see free H+ ions in the solution.
-So you see, it is 10x less likely to get an H+ ion as we move up the scale.
-Meaning our solution gets more & more alkaline and les & less acidic.
+So for example, a pH of 3 means there is 1 in 1000 (or 10^3) chances you'll see a free H+ ions in your solution.
+A pH of 4 means there is 1 in 10,000 (10^4) chances you'll see free H+ ions in the solution.
+So you see, it is 10 times less likely to catch sight of an H+ ion as we move up each step of the scale.
+Meaning our solution gets more & more alkaline (fewer H+) and less & less acidic.

 As acids have higher H+ ions count, we'll see H+ more in such solution.
-So chances of meeting should be more frequent.
-Alkalines have lower H+ ions count, so chances of meeting is lower.
-Out of 10^8 (100 million) particles, we may only see 1 H+ ion, resulting in a pH of 8 which suggests alkaline soil.
+So chances of bumping into one should be more frequent.
+Alkalines have lower H+ ions count, so chances of spotting one is lower.
+Out of 100 million (10^8) particles in a substance, we may only spot 1 H+ ion, resulting in a pH of 8 which suggests alkaline soil.

 Pre-made potting mix